-The League of the South is a neo-Confederate group that advocates for a second Southern secession and a society dominated by “European Americans.”
 The “godly” nation envisioned by the League should be run by an “Anglo-Celtic” (read: white) elite that would establish a Christian theocratic state and politically dominate blacks and other minorities.
 Originally founded by a group that included many Southern university professors, the group lost its Ph.D.s as it became more explicitly racist.
 The league denounces the federal government and northern and coastal states as part of “the Empire,” a materialist and anti-religious society.
 In recent years, it has become increasingly rabid, writing about potential violence, criticizing perceived Jewish power, and warning blacks that they would be defeated in any “race war.”

 In Its Own Words